KristianLibo/writeups/BrunnerCTF_2025/VeryCheap.md

 ### Chasing notes and a hidden volume

 We should go look at what is in Sticky Notes after the previous note.
 Sticky Notes are stored in a database located at "C:\Users\Joe\AppData\Local\Packages\Microsoft.MicrosoftStickyNotes_8wekyb3d8bbwe\LocalState".
-In there we find plum.sqlite, the database we are looking for, as well as two other files database-related files - plum.sqlite-shm and plum.sqlite-wal.
+In there we find plum.sqlite, the database we are looking for, as well as two other database-related files - plum.sqlite-shm and plum.sqlite-wal.
 The database can be opened using DB browser for SQLite but in this scenario we should remember to place both the Write-Ahead Log (WAL file) and the SHM file in the same folder when opening as not all operations have been applied to the main database when those files are non-empty.
 We could miss important operations on the database if we do not take them along.

 > Remember: NEVER save anything sensitive as a file on disk, just keep it in an unsaved Notepad window.
 > No worries, can be closed, Notepad remembers it when reopening.